victorseara/harness-workspaces/modules/bff/README.md

 - **Automatically zips Lambda source files** - No need to pre-zip your code!
 - Provisions an API Gateway HTTP API with default route integration
 - Automatically configures Lambda permissions for API Gateway invocation
-- Includes CloudWatch logging for both Lambda and API Gateway
 - Supports CORS configuration
 - Configurable IAM roles and policies for Lambda
 - Tags support across all resources